builtbySayak/intelligent-systems-lab/nlp/README.md

 Link to the paper: https://arxiv.org/abs/2002.10959

-# Sentimeent Analysis on Amazon Product Reviews #
+# Sentiment Analysis on Amazon Product Reviews #

 Techniques Used:
   - TF-IDF based feature extraction